You want smart political talk without the meltdowns?

 Good.

-You're a little puppy running around buckhead and on top radio.
+You were a little puppy running around Buckhead and on top of radio.

-What when I moved 1994 to Atlanta, I served the channels looking for a talk show that I can listen to, going to work or whatever.
+When I moved 1994 to Atlanta, I served channels looking for a talk show that I could listen to, going to work or whatever.

 And I never really cared for the music.